sasagawa888/deeppipe2/README.md

 generate 3 dimensions data.

 - Cumatrix.new(ls)
-ls is list that express 4 dimension data
+ls is list that express 4-dimension or 3-dimension data

 - Cumatrix.to_list(tensor)